Jstelzl/Tutorial-Legend/template.md

 #### A Greedy Match is used by quantifiers.
 When a match is greedy is will try to match as many sets as possible.
 It's opposite is the lazy match.
 A lazy match will case the match to repeat the minimal number of times.
 Matches are normally by default greedy.
 If you were to make a match lazy, you would place a "?" to the right of a quantifier.

 ### Boundaries
+#### Using a previouse example, "^" and "$", set at the beginning and end of the regex can be considered boundry markers.
+They provide a reference point for the regex.
+The forward slash is also a boundry, as seen here: /^[A-Z]$/.

 ### Back-references
+#### Back-References are regular expression commands which refer to a previous part of the matched regular expression.
+They are specified using a backslash followed by a number.
+Example: "\1".
+There are not back-references in our regex.

 ### Look-ahead and Look-behind
+#### Both of these collectively are called "lookaround".
+Both lookahead and lookbehind have positive and negative versions.
+"Positive lookahead" Matches a group after the main expression without including it in the result, "Negative lookahead" will specify a group that can't match after the main expression, and if it does match, it will be discarded. <br/> "Positive lookbehind" Will match a group before the main expression without including it in the result, and " "Negative lookhehind" will specify a group that can't match before the main expression.
+Just like the Negative lookahead, the Negative lookbehind will discard any matches.

 ## About the Author